2.2 Mechanism-Editor

 Each Mechanism name-tab has a Light-Bulb icon and a Color icon - see Visibility menu > Kinematic-Elements

-The Base-Part (not shown in the image above) is a child to the Mechanism element.
-It represents the frame, or the stationary part, of the workspace.
-The XYZ-axes of the Base-Part and the Plane you select to add the Mechanism-Editor are coincident.
+A Base-Part (not in the image above) is a child to all Mechanism elements.
+It represents the frame, or the stationary part, of each Mechanism element.
+The XYZ-axes of the Base-Part are coincident with the Plane you selected to add the Mechanism-Editor. - see Add Mechanism in Model-Editor and Add Mechanism in Mechanism-Editor

 Menus and Toolbars